 - Improving access to comprehensive, accurate, and actionable data necessary to understand the scope and quality of services provided to students with unique needs in charter schools.

-- Advocating on both State and National levels to increase awareness of the successes that the charter setting offers to students from unique populations.
+- Advocating on both state and national levels to increase awareness of the successes that the charter setting offers to students from unique populations.

 Through the advocacy efforts of its Special Education Team, CCSA has made tremendous strides in overcoming the barriers that have traditionally inhibited charter schools in the area of special education.
-Key Highlights Include:
+Key Highlights include:

-New Report: "Special Education in California Charter Schools: All Students Welcome"
+Report: "Special Education in California Charter Schools: All Students Welcome"

-CCSA's report challenges the notion that charter public schools serve fewer students with disabilities than traditional public schools.
+CCSA's quantitative research challenges the notion that charter public schools serve fewer students with disabilities than traditional public schools by helping identify the impact of policy environments on student enrollment.
 The report highlights current data on the enrollment of students with disabilities in the most autonomous arrangements.
 Read the report.

 Increased SELPA Options for Charter Schools Seeking LEA Status